-Housing providers have been urged to put new policies and procedures in place to ensure compliance with new regulations on fire door checks which come into force today.
+Housing providers urged to put processes in place as new fire door requirements come into force

 Regulations requiring regular checks on fire doors under the Fire Safety Regulations 2022 come into force today and mark a major new addition to the sector’s regular safety responsibilities.